 Richard Stenning BSc MechEng, BSc Chiro DC

 Richard Stenning qualified with a degree in Chiropractic in 1991 having originally gained a degree in Mechanical Engineering, the common theme being an understanding of the importance of function and structure.
 Since graduating he has been in private practice in East Devon.

 He has undertaken extensive post-graduate training in Applied Kinesiology, NLP and other methods that investigate the neurological aspects of improving health.
-The Sunflower programme provides the framework in which to express these skills to help children achieve their potential.
+The Sunflower Programme provides the framework in which to express these skills to in supporting children to thrive.